 At around the same time that Scobie acquired Dreamland for Rupert Clarke he also bought the Western Australian galloper, Paul Pry.
 After winning the Kalgoorlie Cup and otherwise dominating racing in the West, the horse was sent across the water by his original owner to be sold.
 Rupert Clarke inquired of Scobie whether there was any horse worth buying and when the trainer mentioned Paul Pry the baronet crisply remarked: “Well, buy him.”
 There were quite a few wiseacres who maintained that £500 was too much to give for a gelding that seemed to have done with racing.
 However, the horse proved to be a wonderful bargain, capturing the SAJC Elder Stakes (twice), Adelaide Cup, ARC Parkside Stakes (three times), Victoria Park Stakes, Williamstown Cup, Onkaparinga Cup and ARC Birthday Cup with 10 st. 5lb; as well as the Autumn Stakes, Spring Stakes, Craven Plate and Wycombe Stakes at Randwick.
 Paul Pry carried Sir Rupert Clarke’s livery for five seasons and retired when nine years of age to a fertile paddock at Rupertswood.
 Sir Rupert lovingly interred his remains close to the winning post at Sunbury racecourse when the old gelding died.

 When Paul Pry won the ARC Birthday Cup in 1900 the horse that filled the minor placing behind him was the recent Australian and Sydney Cups winner, La Carabine, who until then had sported the colours of the St Albans studmaster, William Wilson.
 When shortly after that Wilson died, Sir Rupert Clarke bought La Carabine for 1200 guineas.
-By then La Carabine was six-years-of-age, and though an established top-class performer, many considered her best days behind her.
+By then, La Carabine was six-years-of-age, and although an established top-class performer, many considered her best days behind her.
 However, she proved another bargain for Clarke winning a host of quality weight-for-age races at Flemington and Randwick.
 La Carabine bowed out of racing at the 1902 AJC autumn meeting and it was while in Sydney on that visit that Jim Scobie attended the Randwick sales in quest of Sir Rupert’s prospective Oaks winner.